IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CekProfiling.md

 factor of 2.8x to 5.0x, with a mean of 4.2x.

-The figures for `Restricting` mode (column D), which is what we'll be using to limit on-chain fuel comsumption, are very similar to those for `Counting` mode.
+The figures for `Restricting` mode (column D), which is what we'll be using to limit on-chain fuel consumption, are very similar to those for `Counting` mode.
 For the validation benchmarks the difference isn't very noticeable: the ratio D/C lies between 0.97 and 1.04, with a mean of 1.006; for nofib the figures are
 similar: 0.97-1.05, with a mean of 1.03.